uber/kraken/README.md

 # Benchmark

+In our busiest cluster, Kraken distributes 1 million 0-100MB blobs, 600k 100MB-1G blobs, and 100k 1G+ blobs per day.
+At its peak production load, Kraken distributes 20K 100MB-1G blobs under 30 sec with ease.

-Download a 3G docker image with 2 layers onto 2600 hosts concurrently (5200 blob downloads), with 300MB/s speed limit on all agents (using 5 trackers and 5 origins):
+Following data is from a test where a 3G docker image with 2 layers is downloaded by 2600 hosts concurrently (5200 blob downloads), with 300MB/s speed limit on all agents (using 5 trackers and 5 origins):

 ![](assets/kraken_benchmark.svg)